stijn-dejongh/lovecraft_public_domain/raw_converts/mm.md

   We cannot yet explain the engineering principles used in the anomalous balancing and adjustment of the vast rock masses, though the function of the arch was clearly much relied on.
-The rooms we visited were wholly bare of all portable contents, a circumstance which sustained our belief in the city&rsquo;s deliberate desertion.
+The rooms we visited were wholly bare of all portable contents, a circumstance which sustained our belief in the city's deliberate desertion.
 The prime decorative feature was the almost universal system of mural sculpture; which tended to run in continuous horizontal bands three feet wide and arranged from floor to ceiling in alternation with bands of equal width given over to geometrical arabesques.
 There were exceptions to this rule of arrangement, but its preponderance